MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -QuarantinePurgeItemsAfterDelay

-Specifies the number of days to keep items in the Quarantine folder.
+Specifies the number of days to keep items in the Quarantine folder before they're automatically removed.
 A valid value is an integer from 0 to 4294967295.

-The value 0 means items stay in the Quarantine folder indefinitely.
+The value 0 means items stay in the Quarantine folder indefinitely (items aren't automatically removed).

 ```yaml
 Type: UInt32